hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 A _domain_ is a group of entities like asset definitions, accounts, and other objects grouped logically.
 We'll talk about it in more detail in other documentation sections.

-You will receive confirmation of the domain creation.
-However, this information will not be clearly visible within the message.
-To confirm that the new domain _looking_glass_ has been created successfully, run:
+You will receive a confirmation message.
+However, the new domain details will not be directly readable in that message.
+To confirm that you created the new _looking_glass_ domain successfully, run:

 ```bash
 $ ./iroha domain list all
 ```

-The printout should contain the recently-created _looking_glass_ domain
+The output should contain the _looking_glass_ domain:

 ```json
   {